-An application must be made online at www.birmingham.gov.uk/schooladmissions or by using a Local Authority Preference Form.
-The initial closing date for applications is 31 January 2016.
-Places will be offered on 1 April 2016.

-All applicants offered for September 2015.
+How to apply for Year 10 in September 2017 An application must be made online at www.birmingham.gov.uk/schooladmissions or by using a Local Authority Preference Form.
+The final closing date for applications is 30 January 2017.
+Places will be offered by 3 April 2017.
+Previous admission pattern at the time of offer of places for Year 10 All applicants offered for September 2017.

 Any child with a statement of special educational needs is required to be admitted to the Studio College that is named in the statement.
 This gives such children overall priority for admission.
 This is not an oversubscription criterion.

-Admission Criteria - Year 10

-If the school receives more applications than places available, the following oversubscription process and criteria will be applied in the following order:
+Admission criteria - Year 10 If the school receives more applications than places available, the following oversubscription process and criteria will be applied in the following order: